 In 1953, Fidelity Life converted to a mutual legal reserve life insurance company.
 Shortly thereafter, we became affiliated with a series of life insurance organizations through fee-for-management agreements.
 In 2005, Fidelity Life ended this management arrangement and became an independent company once again.
 This change has ushered in an exciting new era for the company, coming full circle to once again to focus on assisting everyday Middle Americans experience the peace-of-mind that comes with life insurance ownership.

-Today, Fidelity Life is a well-capitalized life insurance company licensed to do business in all states except Wyoming and New York with over $26 billion of life insurance in force.
-We are organized as a stock life insurance company subsidiary of Lifestory Interactive with Members Mutual Holding Company as our ultimate parent.
+Today, Fidelity Life is a well-capitalized life insurance company licensed to do business in all states except Wyoming and New York with over $31 billion of life insurance in force.
+We are organized as a stock life insurance company subsidiary of Vericity Holdings, Inc. with Members Mutual Holding Company as our ultimate parent.
 This organizational relationship provides Fidelity Life greater operational flexibility and access to capital.
 The company has a risk-based capital ratio that ranks in the top 10 percent of the U.S. life insurance industry and is rated A- (Excellent) by A.M.
 Best.

-Fidelity Life's parent added additional customer-oriented capabilities in 2009 with the acquisition of Efinancial, a direct-to-consumer sales organization.
-The partnership between Fidelity Life and Efinancial, as well as Fidelity Life's very select independent distributors exemplifies the company's focus on the financial security of today's Americans.
+Fidelity Life's parent added additional customer-oriented capabilities in 2009 with the acquisition of eFinancial, a direct-to-consumer sales organization.
+The partnership between Fidelity Life and eFinancial, as well as Fidelity Life's very select independent distributors exemplifies the company's focus on making life insurance more accessible and affordable for everyday Americans.